Bowdoin Coastal Studies Semester

 Field Work

 Hands-on field work and sophisticated laboratory science are a central to the BCSS.
 During the semester, students will compare and investigate different coastal ecosystems in the Gulf of Maine.
 From salt marshes to rocky intertidal zones, students will collect data and samples to deepen their understanding of the Gulf’s natural history.
-In 2023, the BCSS will visit Hurricane Island off Rockland, Maine, and Bowdoin’s Kent Island in the Bay of Fundy, New Brunswick, Canada.
-Additional trips may include Monhegan Island and Malaga Island, as well as visits to active ecosystem restoration and aquaculture projects in Maine’s Indigenous Tribal communities.
+In 2026, the BCSS will visit Hurricane Island off Rockland, Maine; Bowdoin’s Kent Island in the Bay of Fundy, New Brunswick, Canada; and Washington Country, where students will visit the Downeast Institute and the Passamaquoddy Tribe at Sipayik.
 Finally, the BCSS students will engage with the people of the place, with guest speakers ranging from aquaculturists, members of the lobstering industry, policy makers, artists, and neighbors from our own island community.